Result of IELTS

 - Band 0-Did not attempt the test: An individual who had registered for the test but either did not take it or for any reason his test is not available to get scored.

-The IELTS result is different from other examination scores because it does not declare a pass mark or a fail mark.
-It is a language test so the IELTS result conveys the competence of an individual in the language through the different sections of the test.
+This test's result is different from other examination scores because it does not declare a pass mark or a fail mark.
+It is a language test so the result conveys the competence of an individual in the language through the different sections of the test.
 The bands express the average scores of the individuals thereby negating any errors of score calculations or irregularities in the test takers` abilities.
 A score of 30 or 30.25 both are converted to the nearest band.
 Thus, the averages are as important as the actual total scores.

 Terms and Conditions